mod-cpp/pacman/test/exercises/24_exercises.md

 ### Use Algorithms for `PacManAI::optimalDirection`

-Rewrite optimalDirection to use algorithms.
+Rewrite optimalDirection in [PacManAI.cpp](../../lib/PacManAI.cpp) to use algorithms.

 ```cpp
 Direction PacManAI::optimalDirection(const std::array<Move, 4> & moves) {